 Pehtemi: The Shields of the People are regional forces raised by individual Precepts.
 Their organization and armament is up to the holder of the Precept, but most typically rely upon the Church of Anhur to do the recruiting and armament of these militia forces.
 Many of these militias are equipped with little more than a spear, helmet and a coloured toga.
 Their duties are to maintain law and order and are generally under direct command of the Precept (who normally appoints a commander in his stead).

-Navy: Mulhorand’s navy is almost non-existent in modern times, it is rumoured to have 20 or so ancient and rotting galleys in the Pharaoh’s Harbour, but these ships never leave the Bay of Shadows and are used only for the defence of Skuld (they seem permanently moored and haven’t been afloat in over 3 decades).
+Navy: Mulhorand’s navy (known as the Sun Tridents) is almost non-existent in modern times, it is rumoured to have 20 or so ancient and rotting galleys in the Pharaoh’s Harbour, but these ships never leave the Bay of Shadows and are used only for the defence of Skuld (they seem permanently moored and haven’t been afloat in over 3 decades).

-Mulhorand’s navy has never been strong, in the past it has relied on allies such as Unther in times when naval power was required, and on foreign or commercial merchants to ferry things across the Inner Sea when needed.
-In modern times with Mulhorand’s policy of isolation, a navy is no longer required and is being left to ruin.
-Others (notably the Church of Anhur) however disagree with this policy and are secretly constructing ships in cities away from the centre of government power.
+Mulhorand’s navy has never been strong, in the past it has relied on allies such as Unther when naval power was required, and on foreign or commercial merchants to ferry things across the Inner Sea when needed.
+In modern times; with Mulhorand’s policy of isolation, a navy is no longer required and is being left to ruin.
+Others (notably the Church of Anhur) however, disagree with this policy and are secretly constructing ships in cities away from the centre of government power.

 Mulhorand is dominated by a number of religions that have existed largely unchanged since the nation was founded (except for a few deaths around the time of the Orcgate Wars).
 The various churches are responsible for individual ministries of government.

-The Ritual of Oblaran: Oblaran is the Mulhorand word for what foreigners term the “incarnations” of the gods, it means servant of the divine.
+The Ritual of Oblaran: Oblaran is the Mulhorand word for what foreigners term the “incarnations” of the gods, it means “servant of the gods”.
 Most believe that becoming an incarnation is a divine act and that the next incarnation is chosen by the God himself from among his mortal descendants.

 True experts in Mulhorandi culture are aware of the mysterious Ritual of Oblaran which is usually performed whenever the current incarnation perishes.
-The prospective incarnation presents himself at the high temple and undergoes the ritual in secret over a period lasting up to six weeks.
+The prospective incarnation (or incarnations in extreme circumstances) presents himself at the high temple and undergoes the ritual in secret over a period lasting up to six weeks.
 If successful the incarnation is imbued with youthful vigour, enhanced physique, and sometimes magical powers.